-- 1 Important papers and information to consider when making flu vaccination decisions
+- 1 Important information to consider when making flu vaccination decisions

 - 2 Alternatives to influenza vaccination